ExpressionEngine/ExpressionEngine-User-Guide/docs/msm/code.md

 To embed a template from another Site, simply prefix the template group and template specified with the short name of the site you wish to pull the template from as follows:

     {embed="site_short_name:template_group/template"}

+ ### Template Layouts from Another Site

+It is also possible to share a Template Layout from another Site, again, simply prefix the template group and template specified with the short name of the site you wish to pull the template from:

+    {layout="site_short_name:template_group/layout_template"}

 ### Specifying Multiple Sites (prepare for a head trip)